 package website.
 We’ll use the “koRpus” count.

-The data for this project are available here.
+The data for this project are those that accompany the author correction.